muneeb706/pet-marketplace/README.md

 Why not Java ?

 It is a statically typed language which results in verbose code base.
-Deployment process is not straightforward as it needs to be compiled, and deployhment can get expensive, if not properly configured (JVM heap size) as it consumes a lot of memory.
+Deployment process is not straightforward as it needs to be compiled, and deployment can get expensive, if not properly configured (JVM heap size) as it consumes a lot of memory.

 Finally, I chose Python because of following reasons: